-    As an employer begins to incorporate CHWs into their practice, it is important to look ahead at how the CHW can move up in the organization as they master their position and look to expand the horizon of their work.
-As the CHW gets acclimated to their position and becomes a valued member of the team, it is important to recognize their contributions to the organization.
-This can be accomplished by providing opportunities for CHWs to grow through continuing education, specialization, and expansion of duties, which may include supervisory roles, and providing training for other CHWs.
-The agency/organization may plan for the CHW to grow further within the agency though possible career ladders.
+As an employer begins to incorporate CHWs into its practice, it is important to plan ahead for how CHWs can advance their careers and move up in the organization as they master their position and seek to expand the horizon of their work.
+As CHWs acclimate to their positions and become valuable members of their teams, their contributions to the organization should be recognized.
+Advancement and recognition can be accomplished by providing opportunities for CHWs to grow through specialization, continuing education, or expansion of duties, which duties may include supervisory or training roles for other CHWs.
+Such career ladders are widely regarded as effective means of fostering the growth of CHWs within the agency or organization.

 In their CHW E-Learning Series, the Center for Disease Control describes three specific needs to be met in order to improve career development for the CHW workforce:

 - CHWs need a career ladder with advancement options.

 - CHWs need pathways to related careers and special supports in pursuing these pathways.

 - CHW employment should be viewed as a possible entry to the workforce for welfare recipients and for people who were formerly incarcerated.

 It is recommended that CHW employers keep these needs front and center as they build their teams.